14 Feb 5 Cool Places to go Salmon Fishing on Vancouver Island

 One of the biggest draws of salmon fishing on Vancouver Island is it’s an affordable option compared to the fly-in lodges on British Columbia’s central and north coast.
-You can easily drive to Vancouver Island, find your own accommodations and get in some great fishing that won’t break the bank.
-There are lots of salmon fishing charters on Vancouver Island, here’s our list of the Top 5 Cool Places to go salmon fishing on Vancouver Island and the top charters to go with (in no particular order!).
+You can easily drive to Vancouver Island, find your own accommodations and get in some great salmon fishing that won’t break the bank.
+Here’s our list of the Top 5 Cool Places to go salmon fishing on Vancouver Island and the top BC fishing charters to go with (in no particular order!).

 Located on the central west coast of Vancouver Island is Tofino, one of the coolest places to visit in BC and a spot that’ll give you the opportunity at not only great salmon fishing but bottom and halibut fishing too!
 Remember, not everywhere on Vancouver Island has good bottom fishing, but Tofino does, making it one of our favs.
 So, why do we love Tofino?
 Well, Tofino has a great vibe, tons of excellent places to stay, the Ocean Village Tofino, is a personal favourite and a pile of superb places to fill your tummy, don’t miss going to the Wolf in the Fog, it was voted Canada’s top new restaurant and the food and drink menus are killer.